ansys/pydynamicreporting/doc/source/gettingstarted/index.rst

 The preceding code assumes that there is a running Ansys Dynamic Reporting service on your machine on port 8000 with the default username and password.
-If the Ansys Dynamic Reporting service does not use the default values for port and login credentials, you must provide the appropriate values in the :func:`connect<ansys.dynamicreporting.core.Service.connect>` method:
+If the Ansys Dynamic Reporting service does not use the default values for the URL, port, and login credentials, you must provide the appropriate values in the :func:`connect<ansys.dynamicreporting.core.Service.connect>` method:

 .. code:: python